 Step 4: Shape and Cure

-Seal the bag completely and refrigerate for 24 hours to cure.
-The meat mixture will look brown at first, but after curing it will turn bright pink, like magic.
-It’s safe to eat after 24 hours, but I like to wait for two days instead (48 hours).
+It’s safe to eat after 24 hours, but I like to wait for about 3 days instead (72 hours).
 It’s a bit more sour to my liking and the pink color develops even more.

 Step 5: Cut and Serve

-Once cured, remove the mixture from the bag—it should pop out easily.
+Once cured, remove the mixture from the bag.
+It should pop out easily.
 Cut into squares or rectangles.
 Thinly slice the remaining garlic and chili peppers.

 If eating right away, garnish with a sliver of garlic, chili peppers and a Vietnamese coriander leaf.
 Enjoy at room temperature or chilled for the ultimate Vietnamese salami.